-We have developed our own digital inventory system, called Epacking, which is used to itemize, track and record the condition of your possessions.
-We use smartphone technology to label and scan the movement of each item door-to-door.
-You'll be kept informed every step of the way about progress.
+We have developed our own digital inventory system, called Epacking, which is used to itemize. track and record the condition of your possessions.
+Our customer portal also allows you to access every detail surrounding your move, including documentation and destination information.